 The American Osteopathic Conjoint Pain Medicine Examination Committee administers subspecialty certification exams and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in pain medicine.

-1. In order to take the Pain Medicine Written Exam, applicants must hold primary certification from one of the AOCPMEC member boards and have completed a one-year fellowship in Pain Medicine that is AOA or ACGME accredited.
+1. In order to take the Pain Medicine Written Exam, applicants must hold an AOA primary board certification and have completed a one-year fellowship in Pain Medicine that is AOA or ACGME accredited.

-2. The Pain Medicine Written Exam is offered twice every year.
+2. The Pain Medicine Written Exam is offered every year in the fall.

 Become Board Certified